-BMDS Performance Is Unverified

-Because test data are not available to anchor simulations that MDA uses to predict BMDS performance, the capability of Block 2004 cannot be verified.
+BMDS Performance Is UnverifiedBecause test data are not available to anchor simulations that MDA uses to predict BMDS performance, the capability of Block 2004 cannot be verified.
 MDA has conducted a variety of tests that suggest Block 2004 offers some protection against ballistic missile attacks.
 However, MDA cannot be sure how well the BMDS will perform against ICBMs because tests needed to characterize the system's performance have not yet been conducted.
 Test officials have also suggested that to fully characterize the BMDS's ability to defeat short- and medium-range ballistic missile threats, more tests of Aegis BMD are needed.
-Additionally, the performance of emplaced GMD interceptors is uncertain because inadequate mission assurance/quality control procedures may have allowed less reliable or inappropriate parts to be incorporated into the manufacturing process.
+Additionally, the performance of emplaced GMD interceptors is uncertain because inadequate mission assurance/quality control procedures may have allowed less reliable or inappropriate parts to be incorporated into the manufacturing process.In February 2003, MDA set performance goals for Block 2004 that

-In February 2003, MDA set performance goals12 for Block 2004 that included a numerical goal for the probability of a successful BMDS engagement, a defined area from which the BMDS would prevent an enemy from launching a ballistic missile, and a defined area that the BMDS
+In February 2003, MDA set performance goals for Block 2004 that included a numerical goal for the probability of a successful BMDS engagement, a defined area from which the BMDS would prevent an enemy from launching a ballistic missile, and a defined area that the BMDS

-12Unlike traditional DOD programs, MDA is not developing the BMDS to meet firm requirements established by the warfighter.
+&lt;sup>12Unlike traditional DOD programs, MDA is not developing the BMDS to meet firm requirements established by the warfighter.
 Instead, MDA is using a capabilities-based approach that establishes goals or objectives that address a threat identified by the range of parameters within which a threat ballistic missile is likely to operate and that consider the capability that the U.S. defense industry can realistically build to address this threat.

 would protect from ballistic missile attacks.
-13 MDA did not alter Block 2004 performance goals, despite its actions on quantity and cost goals.
+MDA did not alter Block 2004 performance goals, despite its actions on quantity and cost goals.